 How to Recover Rankings if You’re Targeted

-If you have been hit, don’t worry, this is an algorithm update you can recover from.
+If you have been hit by Google’s Fred Update, don’t worry, this is an algorithm update you can recover from.
 Unlike other updates, this one targets mostly onsite issues that you can fix and diagnose yourself.

 If your site is connected to Google Webmaster Tools you’ll be able to diagnose any issues that might be causing the penalty, like having duplicate content, low-quality content, or HTML errors.
 Fix those errors and you should see the penalty lift.